Configuring Yoda

 You can configure a (new) Yoda instance in an existing environment or create a new environment.

-environment is available with two example instances.
+A development environment is available with two example instances.

-To create a new environment make a new directory under environments
+To create a new environment make a new directory under environments.

 For example a production environment: